 In Robert Bly's prose ramblings titled American Poetry: Wilderness and Domesticity, the quintessential poetaster defines the literary device known as "image": "An image and a picture differ, in that the image being the natural speech of the imagination, cannot be drawn from or inserted back into the natural world."

-For example, two lines from Robert Browning’s "Meeting at Night," contain an image that appeals to sight, sound, and smell: "A tap at the pane, the quick sharp scratch / And blue spurt of a lighted match."
+The poem begins and ends steeped in imagery—mostly visual, but two lines contain images that appeal to sight, sound, and smell: "A tap at the pane (visual), the quick sharp scratch (auditory) / And blue spurt of a lighted match (olfactory)."

 These lines portray a lover tapping at the window of his beloved: we can see him and hear his tapping.
 He then strikes a match, and we can hear the match head scraping against some rough object, we can see the flame, and we can also smell the sulfur from the match as it bursts into flame.

-But according to Bly these images are not images at all, they are merely pictures.
-They all do appear in nature; they all are retained in the memory so that after reencountering them, the reader/listener can grasps the scene that the lover is experiencing in the poem.
+But according to Bly, these images are not images at all, they are merely pictures.
+They all do appear in nature; they all are retained in the memory so that after reencountering them, the reader/listener can grasp the scene that the lover is experiencing in the poem.

 Imagination and Memory